1UXDev/notebook/backend/nextJS.md

 ```
 * pages folder needs to be named "pages", otherwise next-routing will not work
 * API-Folder is basically the backend (e.g. /api/hello returns a json)
+* to use relatvi Paths edit next-config.js and add `basePath: ".",` below `reactStrictMode: true,`

 <br>